arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Arizona Civil Court Records Open to the Public?

-While Arizona state courts are not governed by the state’s public record laws, the Arizona Supreme Court Rule 123 provides guidelines pertaining to the maintenance and dissemination of judicial records including civil court records.
-According to this law, all civil court records, as well as those maintained by administrative units of judicial institutions, are presumed to be open and accessible to interested members of the public.
+While Arizona state courts are not governed by the state’s public record laws, the Arizona Supreme Court Rule 123 provides general guidelines pertaining to the maintenance and dissemination of judicial records including civil court records.
+According to this law, most civil court records, as well as those maintained by administrative units of judicial institutions, are presumed to be open and accessible to interested members of the public.
 However, where there is a court order restricting the dissemination of a record, it is regarded as being confidential and the record is typically restricted to persons who meet specific eligibility requirements.

 How Do I Obtain Civil Court Records in Arizona?